 Paragliding in Medellin is among the best adventures you can experience in Colombia.
 Choose your paragliding company wisely to avoid risks and enjoy the sublime flight.
 Read on to find the best paragliding spot in Medellin and take off from the green hills, spin in the air and enjoy the sceneries over the red-bricked cityscape of Medellin!

 Our Paragliding Experience: Eclectic Mix of Fear and Joy

 While putting on a paragliding harness, I’m staring down at the meandering skyline of Medellin, shivering from the second thoughts.
 A couple of brave-hearts are already gliding through the sky, some spinning recklessly, the others gaining altitude firmly.
 I’m envious of their infinite panorama over the green hills that guard the valley of Medellín and the tapestry of the red-bricked roofs below their feet.
 The urge to see the world like a bird convinces me to push my boundaries: I’ve come this far to paraglide upon Medellin, so let’s do it!

 Struggling Against the Fear of Free-Flying

-Taking Off – the Hardest Part
+Taking Off With the Parachute